H\"older regularity for Maxwell's equations under minimal assumptions on the coefficients: Introduction

 such that $E\notin C^{0,\alpha}(\Omega;\C^{3})$.
-This shows that interior H\"older regularity cannot hold if $\epsilon$ is not H\"older continuous, even in the simplified case where $\epsilon$ depends only on one variable. \end{rem} This paper is structured as follows.
+This shows that interior H\"older regularity cannot hold if $\epsilon$ is not H\"older continuous, even in the simplified case where $\epsilon$ depends only on one variable. \end{rem}

+The proofs of these results are based on the use of the scalar and vector potentials of the fields $E$ and $H$ obtained with the Helmholtz decomposition.
+We show that the study of the original system substantially reduces to the study of two elliptic problems for the scalar potentials, which may be treated with classical elliptic methods.
+This simple, and yet very powerful, idea allows to treat the Maxwell's system as if it were elliptic.
+The technique developed in this paper has then proven useful for a variety of problems, e.g.\ to state a version for Maxwell's equations of Meyers's higher integrability theorem \cite{alberti-capdeboscq-2016}, to give asymptotic expansions of the solutions in presence of defects in the material parameters \cite{alberti-capdeboscq-2016} and for the spectral analysis of the Maxwell operator in unbounded domains \cite{alberti-etal-2017}, and has great potential for the study of other aspects of Maxwell's equations.

+This paper is structured as follows.
 In Section~\ref{sec:Joint-H=0000F6lder-regularity} we prove Theorem~\ref{thm:joint-holder} and discuss the corresponding higher regularity result.
 Section~\ref{sec:Bi-anisotropic} is devoted to the study of bianisotropic materials.
-Finally, in Section~\ref{sec:H=0000F6lder-regularity-of} we prove Theorem~\ref{thm:E-holder}, by using standard elliptic estimates in Campanato spaces, which are briefly reviewed.
+Finally, in Section~\ref{sec:H=0000F6lder-regularity-of} we prove Theorem~\ref{thm:E-holder}, by using standard elliptic estimates in Campanato spaces.